Middle Childhood Education Major

 For nearly a century, Miami University has been offering programs to prepare teachers for the classroom.
 Today's preparation focuses on meeting the needs of contemporary schools, families, and communities.
 Our teacher education programs are widely recognized for their quality, and teacher education ranks among the top 10 programs at Miami for the number of majors.

-Our teacher education program gives you more classroom experiences than most programs at other universities.
-Early in your second year, you get a feel for teaching by spending time in school classrooms.
-In methodology of teaching classes, you spend a quarter of the term in schools, working directly with teachers.
-And during the semester of student teaching, you are regularly visited by a Miami student-teaching supervisor for consultation and guidance.
+The Middle Childhood Education program gives you a variety of practical classroom experiences throughout your program.
+As soon as your first year, you will get a feel for teaching by spending time in school classrooms.
+Your second year contains a block of courses in which significant time is spent in two different classroom settings and in the third year of the program, you will take a block of methodology of teaching classes in which you spend a quarter of the term in schools, working directly with teachers.
+Finally, during your fourth year, you will spend an entire semesters as a student teacher (or intern) in the schools and will be regularly visited by a Miami student-teaching supervisor for consultation and guidance.

 Teaching requires such knowledge as the characteristics of learners, social structures of schools, families and communities, assessment techniques, classroom practices, law, statistics, electronic support systems, curriculum, and resources.
 In the professional education sequence, you investigate this knowledge and combine it with extensive experiences in a variety of schools.
 As you progress through the professional education sequence, you spend increasing time with experienced teachers in a variety of urban, suburban, and rural schools.
 Your experiences will range from helping individual students in the schools to being responsible for an entire classroom of students.

-Miami's Department of Teacher Education is fully accredited by the Ohio Department of Education and the National Council for the Accreditation of Teacher Education.
+Miami's Department of Teaching, Curriculum, and Educational Inquiry is fully accredited by the Ohio Department of Education and the Council for the Accreditation of Educator Preparation.
 While Miami participates in licensure of teachers through an interstate agreement, if you are planning to teach in another state, you should contact that state's certification office so you can apply for certification or licensure in that state.